blitzmax-itspeedway-net/bmx.observer/README.md

 Observer.post( EVENT_EXPLOSION, data )
 ```

-## Adding an event listener
+## Listening for events
-An event listener can be added to any existing type, simply by adding an `Implements IObserver` to the definition:
+An event listener can be added to any existing type, simply by adding an `Implements IObserver` to the definition and defining Method Observe().
 ```
 Type MyType Implements IObserver

-    Method New()
-        Observer.on( EVENT_EXPLOSION, self )
-    End Method

     Method Observe( event:Int, data:Object )
         Debuglog( "MyType:Observe(): "+Observer.name( event ) )